revaturelabs/interviewquestions/Python/Python-Flow Control Statements/python-flow control statements.md

 > option a)
 <details><summary> <b>Explanation</b> </summary>

-> The above code will result in syntax error as 'for' is a keyword in python and we cannot use keywords as variable or a class.
+> The above code will result in syntax error as `for` is a keyword in python and we cannot use keywords as variable or a class.
   </details>
   </details>